EduCodeBe/sec2016/_posts/2016-07-01-streaming-en.md

 lang: en
 ref: Stream
 ---
-# Coneferences streaming
+# Conferences streaming

 ---

-If Murphy does not appear, you are going to be abe to follow 2016 RMLL Security Track talks through a live streaming.
+If Murphy does not appear, you are going to be able to follow 2016 RMLL Security Track talks through a live streaming.
 The access will be available on the [Air Mozilla](https://air.mozilla.org) homepage.

 The individual URLs would normally be :